 Lumineers®: A type of veneer that uses laminate material without requiring the grinding down of a tooth to ensure proper fit.

 Porcelain: A ceramic material made by heating clay-like materials to high temperatures.
 In dentistry, porcelain is commonly used in dental veneers.

 Smile Makeover: A treatment plan that includes various cosmetic and esthetic restorative procedures to improve a smile’s appearance.

 Teeth Tomorrow®: Full mouth permanent dental implants made of Prettau® Zirconia.

 Teeth Whitening: Bleaching teeth with chemicals.
 Can be done in an hour with a light, or in two weeks with daily worn trays.

 Veneer: Cosmetic dental treatment involving porcelain, laminate, or plastic wafers bonded to front teeth to mask imperfections.

-To find more information on choosing the right cosmetic dentistry treatment for you, call Meridian Dental in Falcon, Colorado today at 719-495-3131.
+To find more information on choosing the right cosmetic dentistry treatment for you, call Meridian Dental in Peyton, Colorado today at 719-495-3131.

 Composite Resin Veneers